emailverifyapicom/docs-rtapi/docs/status-codes.rst

-	:term:`DEA` addresses should not be regarded as valid for email send purposes as it is unlikely that messages sent to :abbr:`DEA(Disposable Email Address)` addresses will ever be read. :abbr:`DEA(Disposable Email Address)` addresses should not be regarded as valid for email send purposes as it is unlikely that messages sent to :term:`DEA` addresses will ever be read.
+	:term:`DEA` addresses should not be regarded as valid for email send purposes as it is unlikely that messages sent to :abbr:`DEA(Disposable Email Address)` addresses will ever be read.

 :MailboxFull:
 	The mailbox is full.